Pubfred/-project-Zeon/README.md

 ## Using Tor

-While Sumokoin isn't made to integrate with Tor, it can be used wrapped with torsocks, if you add --p2p-bind-ip 127.0.0.1 to the Zeond command line.
+While Zeon isn't made to integrate with Tor, it can be used wrapped with torsocks, if you add --p2p-bind-ip 127.0.0.1 to the Zeond command line.
 You also want to set DNS requests to go over TCP, so they'll be routed through Tor, by setting DNS_PUBLIC=tcp.
 You may also disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
 To allow local connections from the wallet, you might have to add TORSOCKS_ALLOW_INBOUND=1, some OSes need it and some don't.
 Example:

 `DNS_PUBLIC=tcp torsocks Zeond --p2p-bind-ip 127.0.0.1 --no-igd`